 The accuracy of weld joint preparation is one of the main factors that affect the welding efficiency and achieved quality.
 For joint geometries, such as J and U -joints, preparation accuracy is crucial in order to gain high-quality welds.

 “While the level of automation increases universally, integrated weld joint preparation becomes even more important.
 After a profound R&D at Pemamek, we have recognized that milling is an efficient and reliable method for joint preparation”, explains Tolonen.

 Joint preparation crucial for high-quality weld

-Traditionally weld joint preparation and welding are considered as their own separate processes.
-Joint preparation and welding solution providers typically focus on optimizing only their part of production chain, without fully considering the entire process and the bigger picture.
+Traditionally weld joint preparation and welding are considered as their separate processes.
+Joint preparation and welding solution providers typically focus on optimizing only their part of the production chain, without fully considering the entire process and the bigger picture.

 Teemu Tolonen, Application Manager of Wind Energy at Pemamek.

 As a turnkey solution provider for different industry sectors, Pemamek offers a variety of different options for milling: whether as a stand-alone machine or as an integrated solution.
 With a strong background in welding automation, Pemamek has the know-how to optimize weld joint preparation specifically for welding process needs.
 According to Tolonen, “this enables the innovation of completely new production solutions, but also it boosts welding efficiency by the means of new welding automation solutions.“

 Pemamek’s milling and welding system integration in PEMA LHAW-OSW shipbuilding solution.